Do you ever have those moments when you’re eating at a restaurant and you’re really enjoying whatever is in front of you…

-- optional toppings: dollop sour cream sliced green onions, grated cheddar cheese, bacon crumbles
+- optional toppings dollop greek yogurt, sliced green onions, grated cheddar cheese, bacon crumbles

 - Wash the potatoes, place all in a large, unzipped plastic bag along with 1-2 tbsp. water and lay in the microwave (so the top of the bag is not spilling the water out into the microwave, but is mostly closed).
 Microwave on high for 8-12 minutes, or until the potatoes are tender when you gently squeeze them (using a dish towel so as not to burn your hands).
 Carefully remove from microwave and then the plastic bag.
 Be very careful for the steam.
 Once cool enough to touch, dice into cubes and then set aside.

 - Heat a large pot over medium-high heat.
 Add and cook diced bacon until crisp, but not burnt.
 Remove bacon.